radektomasek/fm-huddle-page-single-section/README.md

 The key learning for me was to start considering Grid layout for most of the projects.

+A new thing for me was using HSL colours instead of RGB.
+I like them, but it's definitely a new territory for me.

 Another learning for me was a deeper usage of [SASS (SCSS)](https://sass-lang.com/).
 I didn't use it for the final site in the end, but I was able to write the first prototype in SCSS and practise the key Grid concepts before switching to [TailwindCSS](https://tailwindcss.com).

 And a good thing to learn for me was the opportunity to perform a migration from a SCSS project to the Tailwind one and see the relation between a standard CSS and the Tailwind's utility classes.